What Happens If I Don't Meet My Minimum Requirements?

 The path to graduation isn't always smooth and predictable.
 If you find yourself placed on an academic progress status, your Academic Advisors are here to answer your questions, to help you think through your situation, and to support you in your journey to academic success.

-If you don't meet your minimum academic progress requirements, you may be placed on an academic progress status such as academic probation, provisional registration, or academic suspension.
+If you don't meet your minimum academic progress requirements, you may be placed on an academic progress status such as academic notice, academic probation, or academic suspension.
 This process is meant to help you identify where and why you may be experiencing difficulties, and determine how best to address them.
 Your academic progress status will not appear on your official transcript.
 And if you meet certain conditions, your status will end and you will return to good academic standing.

-For official information on academic progress you may consult the Stanford Bulletin, linked below.
+For official information on academic progress you may consult the Stanford Bulletin pages linked below.
 As advisors, we understand that being placed on a status can be stressful and confusing.
-On this page we have gathered some of the most common questions that students have about their academic progress status.
+On this page we have gathered some of the most common questions that students have about their undergraduate academic progress status.
 We hope this will help you better understand your situation, what your status means and doesn't mean, and what next steps you should take.

 Please note that the conditions listed below may be impacted by accommodations from the Office of Accessible Education (for example, a Reduced Course Load).
 See your Academic Advisor if you have questions about your particular situation.